CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Virtualization-Integrations/OVSDB-Server-High-Availability.md

 ## Troubleshooting

-After you configure OVSDB server high availability, you can check that configuration is successful.
+After you configure OVSDB server high availability, you can verify the configuration.

 To check the sync status on the *active* OVSDB server, run the following command: